aitorfernandez/saa-c02/vpc-5-flow-logs.md

 - Traffic to the reserved IP address for the default VPC router is not monitored.

 - VPC Flow Logs can be created at the VPC, subnet, and network interface levels.
-VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.